Ph-IRES/workshop_data-analysis/tutorial_github_makerepo/README.md

 ---

-# Why Use GitHub over Dropbox or Google Drive
+# Why Use GitHub over Dropbox or Google Drive?

 While Dropbox and Google Drive offer simple, easy-to-use platforms for storing and sharing files, they are fundamentally different from GitHub and lack some key features that are critical for effective code and data management.
 Here's why GitHub may be more suitable for your needs as a biologist working with data and R scripts: